 Founded 1860, became direct grant, then independent in 1976.
 An unusual campus, hinted at in suburban address.
 Walking along the four comfortable, tree-lined roads that define the school, you won't guess at the existence of a lively school of 700 lurking behind the screen of large houses and sundry buildings.
 In fact an agreeable jumble of old and new, including a handsome Victorian chapel and fine cricket field.
 Years 7 and 8 housed in an elegant mansion, with its own playground and year 8 prefects, helping transition to serious senior school.

 At present a handful of girls in the sixth, but they're building up in the prep school and through the school.
 Co-education originally planned with Birkenhead High School, which has now become an academy, so school is going it alone - to everyone's relief, it seems.
 Integration of girls has gone smoothly, and should continue; campus is a civilised place, and supervision of all ages discreet but effective.
 Recent ISI inspection noted 'exemplary' pupils' behaviour.

 Liverpool proper may be just across the water, but it feels miles away.
 The Wirral is a pretty conservative place, and the school is happy with its own traditional elements: little boys wear caps, prefects wear gowns, and the head enters assembly to the head of school's cry of 'School!', whereupon all stand up.
 Trendy potential parents may not like this.

-Recent developments include more prep school classrooms (including science and IT), an extension to sixth form block and improvements to pavilion; a swimming pool is a gleam in the eye.
+Recent developments include an extension to sixth form block and improvements to pavilion; a swimming pool is a gleam in the eye.
 Superb termly newsletter, In Focus, full of pictures, is the brainchild of the head's former PA, who continues to run the school's marketing.